 Unlike some of the other Disney parks around the world.
 Upon arriving at Gare de Marne la Vallée Chessy station you’ll see very few signs advertising Disneyland Paris despite the fact it’s simply outside the doors of the station.

 Otherwise, take the exit towards the parks and you can enter security and the Disney Village direct from there.
+This area is a hot zone for potential scammers and pickpockets due to the number of tourists here – read our guide on scams in Paris so you know what to look out for.

 That’s our complete guide on how to get from CDG to Disneyland Paris.
 As always we’d love to know if you’ve noticed any changes about our guide that you think we need to update everyone on to ensure everyone has a smooth journey.